BlurSotong1/Particle-Game/README.md

 ## Future Improvements (updated)
 - Performance Optimization: Investigate and optimize rendering and simulation logic to improve performance and frame rate.
   - Have optimised rendering through only updating particles by keeping track of changes made.
+- Fix the left bias
+  - identified why the left bias occurred and fixed it through bias handling by randomising which direction the logic handling goes from

 ## License